 The third component of the remuneration mix is long-term incentives.
 The purpose of this element is to attract and reward key staff members whose contribution within the next three to five years is viewed as critical, and whose retention is regarded as a priority.
-A long-term incentive scheme, the Conditional Share Plan (CSP), was introduced in 2008 in place of the previous share option scheme, and was amended in 2009.
-Due to ongoing lack of liquidity of the Company's shares in the market and the consequential impact on the share price, the Board decided during November 2011 to discontinue new awards under the CSP scheme for an indefinite period and to convert existing unvested awards to a new performance-based Conditional Phantom Share Plan (CPSP) - a deferred bonus scheme settled in cash.
+An employee will not be eligible to participate in the scheme if there is serious evidence of misconduct by the employee.

+A long-term incentive scheme, the CPSP, which is a deferred bonus scheme, is settled in cash.
 Conditional awards are made annually to participants on the basis of their job grade as a percentage of their total guaranteed packages.
-Participants are selected from eligible employees (earning above R300 000 per annum) who can have an impact on the future strategic growth of the Company.
+Participants are selected from eligible employees who can have an impact on the future strategic growth of the Company.
 Awards will normally vest three years after the grant date and will be settled in cash.

 The value of a phantom share is a function of the net asset value of the Company on vesting date, and a percentage (as determined by the Remuneration Committee) of the median price to book ratio of the four major banks in South Africa.
-The number of phantom shares vesting to determine the cash settlement will be subject to performance criteria set by the Remuneration Committee, and approved by the Board.
+The number of phantom shares vesting to determine the cash settlement will be subject to performance criteria set by the Remuneration Committee and approved by the Board.
 Vesting of awards will occur within a range of 25% to 175% of the original conditional awards made, depending on whether performance conditions are achieved.
 Performance conditions are based on the achievement of specified targets for growth in Group earnings and return on equity.
-The key drivers of earnings and return on equity, measured over a three-year period, would allow for the longerterm impact of short-term decisions to manifest.
-PwC Remchannel provided expert input to the Remuneration Committee as part of the design of the CSP and the CPSP schemes.
-In September 2015, the remuneration philosophy and policy, as well as the short- and long-term incentive schemes, were reviewed within the context of best practices and corporate governance considerations.
-The review concluded that the Bank's reward principles are aligned to market best practices.
+The key drivers of earnings and return on equity, measured over a three-year period, would allow for the longer-term impact of short-term decisions to manifest.

+PwC Remchannel provided expert input to the Remuneration Committee as part of the design of the CPSP scheme.
+The remuneration philosophy and policy, as well as the short-and long-term incentive schemes, are reviewed periodically, within the context of best practices and corporate governance considerations.
+The last review concluded that the Bank's reward principles are aligned to market best practices.
-The CSP scheme and/or the share option scheme may be reinstituted by the Board, at their discretion, at a future date.

 All the long-term incentive schemes include protection of participants in the event of a change of control or similar corporate action.
 The CPSP scheme is considered to be particularly suitable to the Group following its delisting from the JSE in 2012.

 The remuneration of Non-Executive Directors takes into account the responsibilities of the role and the skills and experience of the individual, without losing sight of the requirement for market-related, fair and defendable compensation from a regulatory and stakeholder viewpoint.
-King III requires fair and responsible remuneration policies in relation to Non-Executive Director remuneration and consequently the Remuneration Committee advises the Board on appropriate remuneration for Non-Executive Directors.
-Incentives such as share options/plans or rewards geared to the Company's share price or performance do not form part of the remuneration of Non-Executive Directors.
-Shareholders annually approve all Directors' fees.
+King III requires fair and responsible remuneration policies in relation to Non-Executive Director remuneration and, consequently, the Remuneration Committee advises the Board on appropriate remuneration for Non-Executive Directors.

+Incentives, such as share options/plans or rewards geared to the Company's share price or performance, do not form part of the remuneration of Non-Executive Directors.
+The shareholder annually approves all Directors' fees.
+For 2016, the compensation for senior managers, including the CEO and Deputy CEO, is: